Successful outcomes for men attending Recovery Group for sexual addiction

 Posted on 13th September 2019 at 11:51

-Relate Nottinghamshire finished running its fifth 14-week Recovery Group in January and is planning on starting another group in September 2018.
+Relate Nottinghamshire finished running its sixth 14-week Recovery Group in October and is planning on starting another group in early 2020.
 It supports men who are struggling with sexual and pornography addiction.
 One of the biggest benefits of this group is that it helps deal with the shame that many people feel in association with this difficulty.

 Carl (names and details have been changed to maintain confidentiality), a 55 year-old business man, who has been trying to rebuild his relationship with his wife following her discovery of his addiction, wrote after the group “The course has helped me get my marriage on the mend”.
 Another group member, Phil, a 35 year-old teacher wrote “The benefit of working as a group very quickly becomes apparent – everyone adds value and every week feels like it significantly enhances my self-control and understanding”.